Sagemont Church is to provide Living Proof of a Loving God to a Watching World.

-We believe God’s Word is the foundation of our faith – our pattern for life and living in this world.
+We believe a debt-free church is a testimony of God's provision and allows us freedom to be used of God in creative ways, individually and corporately.
 Demonstrated by trusting God (through His people) to meet our needs and to show the world that He is able.

 Romans 13:8 (The Message) “Don’t run up debts, except for the huge debt of love you owe each other.”

 Philippians 4:19 (NKJV) “And my God shall supply all your need according to His riches in glory by Christ Jesus.”

 We believe excellence honors God and influences people.
 Demonstrated by doing our best with what God has provided.

 1 Corinthians 10:31 (NKJV) “Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.”

 Colossians 3:23 (NKJV) “And whatever you do, do it heartily, as to the Lord and not to men.”

 We believe we are called to connect a changing world with the unchanging message of the Bible.
 Demonstrated by doing all we can in worship, teaching, and living to speak a language that people understand.